finom/rebloom/README.md

 After you read this README you're going to have well-built, extensible and type-safe application state with unlimited structure.
 We're going to hide `store` variable to make it impossible to be used directly in your modules.
 Even though `store` is a nested object with all the methods and properties available, we're going to apply some TypeScript to reveal what components and other modules would need (for example you implement a method that's going to be used by store but it should not be available at components).

 Components aren't going to use nested syntax to access the store.
 Instead, we're going to use one level of object nesting in components (which means no `foo.bar.baz` to access a property in a store).
-Methods aren't going to be available for direct call `users.loadUsers()` and you're going to need to export them manually.
+Methods aren't going to be available for direct calls (`users.loadUsers()`) and you're going to need to export them manually.

 ```ts
 import users, { loadUsers } from './store/users';